 - The pipeline executes the step-by-step tasks based on the DevOps pipeline scripts.
 Depending on the programming runtime, this usually invokes build scripts using tooling such as Maven, Grunt, or Makefile.

 - In addition to the unit test, the pipeline runs additional end-to-end tests and other quality confirmations, and then publishes the result through a tool like SonarQube.
 If the build fails or succeeds, the pipeline should also notify the developer team about the result.

 - If the application is successfully built and passes all the tests, the packaged application can be deployed to a virtual machine or a container in a Kubernetes environment.

 Many tools used by the application developer-focused pipeline are similar to those of the infrastructure-focused pipeline.
 One addition is a code quality tool.
 A few examples of the code quality tools are shown below:

 To build software, you need a build tool.
 The recommended tool differs based on the programming runtime.
-Here is a table showing some commonly-suggested build tools.
+Here are some common build tools for popular programming runtimes: